 \subsection{NCP Human Evaluation}

-Although we optimize next-chapter plans via the \textbf{Contrastive Improvement} metric described previously, we are also interested in the quality of the chapters they induce.
-To evaluate the chapters generated from the plans, we follow the same human evaluation procedure as \citet{gurung_learning_2025}.
+Although we optimize next chapter plans via the \textbf{Contrastive Improvement} metric described previously, we are also interested in human judgments of the chapters they induce.
+We follow the same human evaluation procedure as \citet{gurung_learning_2025}.
 We elicit human preferences on the chapters via pairwise comparisons, along the dimensions of Plot, Creativity, Development, Language Use, Characters, and Overall Preference.

 Due to the high cost of human annotations, we compare the following representative sample of methods: Default (untrained Qwen model), \mbox{RL-Trained}, Mixture-of-Inputs, CoLaR, and LiteReason.
 We generate chapters with Qwen 2.5 7B-Instruct based on the plans generated by each method, and collect 20 pairwise comparisons for every method-combination.
 We compare model performance by Bradley-Terry relative strengths fit to these comparisons.
 More details are presented in \autoref{sec:ncp_human_evals}.